Experience exciting events every day of the year!

 In addition to the live music pouring out of the bars and restaurants around town all year long, Ogden has a few must-see music events every summer.

-The Twilight Series is Ogden’s newest addition to its vibrant music scene, bringing cutting-edge artists to the heart of downtown every Thursday in June at the Ogden Amphitheater.
-Each show features three bands for a nominal $5 ticket price.
+The Twilight Series is Ogden’s newest addition to its vibrant music scene, bringing cutting-edge artists to the heart of downtown this June-October at the Ogden Amphitheater.
+Each show features three bands.
 Line-up and ticketing information is available at ogdentwilight.com.

 Ogden Friends of Acoustic Music (OFOAM) organizes this festival every year...typically the first weekend in June...at Fort Buenaventura.
+However, this year there is a change in venues due to the record snowfall and spring runoff we are experiencing.
 The three-day event brings top-tier talent from around the country, and music fans from around the nation follow.
 Camping is available in the shade-covered, historic park along the banks of the Weber River, where fireside jam sessions abound.
-Festival, camping and ticket information can be found at ofoam.org.
+Festival, camping and ticket information can be found here.

 Every Sunday from mid-June through mid-October, Snowbasin presents its Blues, Brews & BBQs free concert series at the base of the resort just outside the opulent Earl’s Lodge.
 Enjoy scenic gondola rides, hiking, biking and mountain-top dining before visiting the beer garden and settling in to listen to top regional and national touring acts.
 For a schedule of performances, visit snowbasin.com.